top of page

 All the events listed here are public events, although these days many are ticketed and you might need to contact the relevant organisation in advance.
 It would be great to see you!

-8-10 September - Medieval Music in the Dales, Bolton Castle, North Yorkshire
+12th-14th September - Medieval Music in the Dales

 bottom of page